 In material processing, lasers with average optical power above 1 kilowatt are used mainly for industrial materials processing applications.
-Beyond this power threshold there are thermal issues related to the optics that separate these lasers from their lower-power counterparts.
-[22] Laser systems in the 50-300W range are used primarily for pumping, plastic welding and soldering applications.
+Beyond this power threshold there are thermal issues related to the optics that separate these lasers from their lower-power counterparts.^[22]Laser for pumping, plastic in the 50-300W range used primarily systems are welding and soldering applications.
 Lasers above 300W are used in brazing, thin metal welding, and sheet metal cutting applications.
-The required brightness (as measured in by the beam parameter product) is higher for cutting applications than for brazing and thin metal welding.
-[23] High power applications, such as hardening, cladding, and deep penetrating welding, require multiple kW of optical power, and are used in a broad range of industrial processes.
+The required brightness (as measured in by the beam parameter product) is higher for cutting applications than for brazing and thin metal welding.^[23] High power applications, such as hardening, cladding, and deep penetrating welding, require multiple kW of optical power, and are used in a broad range of industrial processes.

-Micro material processing is a category that includes all laser material processing applications under 1 kilowatt.
-[24] The use of lasers in Micro Materials Processing has found broad application in the development and manufacturing of screens for smartphones, tablet computers, and LED TVs.[25]
+Micro material processing is a category that includes all laser material processing applications under 1 kilowatt.^[24] The use of lasers in Micro Materials Processing has found broad application in the development and manufacturing of screens for smartphones, tablet computers, and LED TVs.^[25]